hohn/mrvacommander/README.md

     # List all dbs
     \l

-To run pgmin, the minimal go/postgres test part of this repository:
+### To run pgmin, the minimal go/postgres test part of this repository

 1. Run pgmin